Many trails take months to travel from end to end, leading you to deal with all types of poor weather conditions.

 - Wind chill

-First and foremost, if there are downed trees or branches, it is not safe to hike.
+First and foremost, it is unsafe to hike if there are downed trees or branches.
 If possible, find an alternative route.
-If you cannot find an alternative route, it is best to wait until the wind dies down before continuing.
+If you cannot find an alternative route, waiting until the wind dies down before continuing is best.

 Secondly, blowing debris can be a hazard when hiking in high winds.
 Again, if possible, try to find an alternative route.
 If you cannot find an alternative route, be sure to wear proper clothing to protect yourself from the debris.